ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 identical for all of the addresses in a multi-valued RFC5322.From header field.
 Multi-valued RFC5322.From header fields with multiple domains MUST be exempt from DMARC checking.

+_Ticket 108_

+Note that domain names that appear on a public suffix list are not exempt from DMARC policy application and reporting.

 ###  Determine Handling Policy {#determine-handling-policy}